Cray-HPE/docs-csm/operations/conman/Log_in_to_a_Node_Using_ConMan.md

 # Log in to a Node Using ConMan

-This procedure shows how to connect to the node's Serial Over LAN (SOL) via ConMan.
+These procedures show how to connect to the node's Serial Over LAN (SOL) via ConMan.

+> **`NOTE`** These procedures have changed since the CSM 1.6 release.

 ## Prerequisites